fabric8io/fabric8-test/ee_tests/README.md

 ### End-to-End (EE) tests

 The EE tests simulate a user's actions by creating spaces and projects in the UI.
 The tests are implemented to run either in a docker container (either locally or in a CI/CO system), or locally from a shell.
 Scripts that include the string "local" in their filename are used to run the tests locally.
 Scripts that include the string "cico" in their names are used to run the tests in a CI/CO system.
 These scripts do not pass the required test account username and password as parameters as we do not want to expose this information in cleantest.
-The username and password for tests runnin gin CI/CO must be handled as Jenkins secrets.
+The username and password for tests running in CI/CO must be handled as Jenkins secrets.

+Before running the tests, you must define these ALL env variables as the are needed by the local_run_EE_tests.sh script:

+OSIO_USERNAME
+OSIO_PASSWORD
+OSIO_URL
+OSO_TOKEN
+OSIO_REFRESH_TOKEN
+OSO_USERNAME
+GITHUB_USERNAME
+TEST_SUITE

 To run the tests locally, execute these commands: